intility/indev/README.md

 For a full list of command and options, run `minctl --help`.

+## Telemetry

+Minctl includes a telemetry feature that helps improve the tool by collecting anonymous usage data.
+The telemetry system gathers information such as command usage, performance metrics, and error reports.
+This data is crucial for identifying common issues, understanding user behavior, and prioritizing new features.

+### What We Collect

+- Command usage: Which commands are run, along with flag usage.
+- Performance metrics: Response times for commands and other performance-related metrics.
+- Error reports: Unhandled errors or exceptions that occur during the use of the tool.

+### Anonymity and Privacy

+We are fully committed to ensuring user privacy and anonymity.
+The telemetry system only collects non-personally identifiable information.
+Additionally, data is stored securely and in compliance with relevant data protection regulations.

+### Opting Out

+Telemetry is enabled by default to help us improve Minctl.
+However, respecting user choice is paramount, and you can opt-out of telemetry at any time.
+To disable telemetry, set the environment variable `DO_NOT_TRACK` to `1`.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.